dogmax/ShardCap/readme.md

 No need to exit the game.
 After changes, type: /console reloadui

-Open the "DelShards.lua" and change:
+Open the "ShardCap.lua" and change:

     shardcap=5;